redpanda-data/redpanda/docs/www/scala-example.md

 ---
-title: Running a Scala Kafka App in Red Panda in 15 min (or less)
+title: How to connect a Scala appplication to Redpanda in 15 min (or less)
 order: 0
 ---

-# Running a Scala Kafka App in Red Panda in 15 min (or less)
+# How to connect a Scala appplication to Redpanda in 15 min (or less)

 Redpanda is a modern [streaming platform](/blog/intelligent-data-api/) for mission critical workloads.
 With Redpanda you can get up and running with streaming quickly and be fully compatible with the [Kafka ecosystem](https://cwiki.apache.org/confluence/display/KAFKA/Ecosystem).

-This tutorial shows in 15 minutes or less how you can build a Scala Kafka Application and run it in Red Panda.
+This tutorial demonstrates how to build a Scala application that streams messages to and from Redpanda

 ## Get your cluster ready

-This tutorial assumes that you already have a Red Panda cluster with three machines up and running in your development environment.
+This tutorial assumes that you already have a Redpanda cluster with three machines up and running in your development environment.

-If you still don't know how to do it, check out these quick start guides that will show you the process:
+If you need some help, checkout these quick start guides:

 - Do you develop on a Mac?
 Access the [Mac OS Quick Start Guide](/docs/quick-start-macos).
 - Do you use Linux?
 Check the [Linux Quick Start Guide](/docs/quick-start-linux).